bao-doan/angular-bookshop/README.md

-    + (Saving codes purpose only, still need some fixing for login form) work 1.0.8 - Save codes work 1.0.9 - Remove GoggleMap for Angular from package.json, use iframe instead for Google Map
+    + (Saving codes purpose only, still need some fixing for login form) work 1.0.8 - Save codes work 1.0.9 - Remove GoggleMap for Angular from package.json, use iframe instead for Google Map work 1.0.10 -
+    + AppComponent communicates with LoginComponent via Service to get login status (need improvement).
+    + Some function for Shopping Cart (draft only, need improvement).
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.